“Masterful. . . . This story will enrage readers while bringing tears to their eyes.”— Victoria E. Bynum, author of The Free State of Jones

 “Riveting and beautifully written, this book richly enhances our understanding of southern culture, slavery, gender, and Jim Crow.
 By revisiting the Goat Castle murder, Cox places the history of black and white Natchez in context, emphasizing the social and economic variables that shaped people’s everyday lives while remaining especially attentive to the cultural milieu that framed their lived experiences.” — Talitha L. LeFlouria, author of Chained in Silence

-“In taut and riveting prose, historian Karen Cox has written a masterful and moving account of murder and racial injustice in the heart of the Deep South at the height of the Great Depression.
+“In taut and riveting prose, historian Karen Cox has written a moving account of murder and racial injustice in the heart of the Deep South at the height of the Great Depression.
 Taking readers into the crumbling mansions of Natchez, Mississippi where white southerners still clung to any vestige of the privileges they once enjoyed, Cox reopens a decades-old mystery and, thanks to her herculean efforts to rescue what really happened, some ugly wrongs finally have been righted.” — Heather Ann Thompson, Pulitzer Prize-winning author of Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy

 Goat Castle is available for pre-order: Amazon | Barnes & Noble | IndieBound | Powell’s